-As a principal, effecting securities transactions for compensation for advisory clients who do not otherwise designate another brokerage firm to perform such services.
+- □ As a principal, effecting securities transactions for compensation for advisory clients who do not otherwise designate another brokerage firm to perform such services.
 In this role, Wiley may buy securities for itself from clients or sell securities it owns to clients.
 When a principal transaction occurs, we will disclose to the client, in writing before the completion of the transaction, the capacity in which we are acting, and will obtain the consent of the client to such transaction.
-Wiley may purchase initial public offerings for issues.
-Wiley has procedures in place to include its current practice of allocating these offerings.
-As a broker or agent, effecting securities transactions through Wiley for compensation for advisory clients of Wiley and registered investment advisers, investment managers or subadvisors who do not otherwise designate another brokerage firm to perform such services.
-As a broker, effecting agency cross transactions through which client securities are sold to or bought from a brokerage customer.
-Recommends to clients that they buy or sell securities or investment products in which the applicant or a related person has some financial interest.
-Buying or selling of securities for its account that it also recommends to clients.
+Wiley may purchase initial public offerings for certain advisory client accounts who have expressed an interest in the purchase of these issues.
+Wiley has procedures in place to include its current practice of allocating these offerings. - □ As a broker or agent, effecting securities transactions through Wiley for compensation for advisory clients of Wiley and registered investment advisers, investment managers or sub-advisors who do not otherwise designate another brokerage firm to perform such services. - □ As a broker, effecting agency cross transactions through which client securities are sold to or bought from a brokerage or advisory customer. - □ Recommends to clients that they buy or sell securities or investment products in which the applicant or a related person has some financial interest. - □ Buying or selling of securities for its account that it also recommends to clients.